Hello to all

-The star system in question is HD 45184 (referred to as Corum in my fictional universe).
+The star system in question is HD 45184 (referred to as Hemerus in my fictional universe).
 What I was initially looking for was:

 * Possibility of hosting rocky bodies;

-* Corum being slightly larger than the Sun, and shining more brightly since the planet (called Arcadius) is receiving a bit more heat and light than the Earth does;
+* Hemerus being slightly larger than the Sun, and shining more brightly since the planet (called Vakor) is receiving a bit more heat and light than the Earth does;

-* Arcadius having violent megaquakes and meteor showers creating an extinction level event at some point in its history, as a result of external factors;
+* Vakor having violent megaquakes and meteor showers creating an extinction level event at some point in its history, as a result of external factors;

-* Arcadius having large oceans as well as oxygen and ozone-producing life forms.
+* Vakor having large oceans as well as oxygen and ozone-producing life forms.